-On today’s date in 1820, Hudson’s Bay Company (HBC) fur trader George Simpson was appointed associate governor of Rupert’s Land, a former territory of British North America.
+On today’s date in 1820, Hudson’s Bay Company (HBC) fur trader George Simpson was appointed as the associate governor of Rupert’s Land.

 Comprising a third of present-day Canada, Rupert’s Land served as the company’s exclusive commercial domain from 1670-1870.

 Born in Scotland in 1787, Simpson first moved to London, England, before eventually settling in what’s now Canada, where he rose through early Canadian society as a fur trader.
 He eventually earned the rank of HBC governor during the height of the company’s 200-year reign of power.